 Luke Harman is a senior technical officer in the school of Biological, Earth and Environmental Sciences in UCC.
 He previously worked as a research assistant in the Aquaculture and Fisheries Centre working on the larval culture of the purple sea urchin.
 He has a broad range of research interests, mainly focused on Aquaculture and Marine biology.
 He is heavily involved with maintaining the UCC research facility at the Lough Hyne Marine Reserve in west Cork.
 Luke has contributed to some highly impactful research articles in the journals Nature and Frontiers in Ecology and Evolution.

-Hannah Brownlow is a PhD student at University College Cork supervised by Dr Tom Doyle and Dr Damien Haberlin working in partnership with MOWI .
-She is looking into developing a forecasting model of harmful jellyfish.
+Hannah Brownlow is a PhD student at University College Cork supervised by Dr Tom Doyle and Dr Damien Haberlin working in partnership with MOWI and is funded by the Irish Research Council Enterprise Partnership Scheme.
+She is developing a forecast model of harmful jellyfish.
 She contributes to the plankton club through collecting samples for students to analyse and also offering help in the lab.
 Hannah contributed to a study which originated from her final year project on gut contents and microplastics in mesopelagic fish from the North Atlantic which was published in the peer reviewed journal Frontiers in Marine Science in 2018.

 and of course all our undergraduate students!